johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

   The :kbd:`Y` shortcut is not available with :ref:`YUBN keys
   <moving-around:Diagonal movement>` enabled.

-You can paste the contents of the buffer at the current cursor position by pressing :kbd:`P`.
-It is important to note that links are *not* copied, but you can paste the copied content as many times as you wish.
-This restriction is necessary to maintain the integrity of the links.
+Press :kbd:`P` to paste the buffer's contents at the current cursor position.
+Links are not copied, but you can paste the copied content as many times as you wish.
+This restriction is necessary to maintain link integrity.

-If you press :kbd:`Shift+P`, you'll enter *Paste Preview Mode*, where you can position the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste action by pressing :kbd:`Enter` or cancel it with :kbd:`Esc`.
+If you press :kbd:`Shift+P`, you'll enter *Paste Preview Mode*, where you can position the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent).
+Then, you can perform the paste action by pressing :kbd:`Enter` or cancel it with :kbd:`Esc`.
 Note that you can also switch the current level in *Paste Preview Mode*.
-Naturally, the :ref:`moving-around:Mouse movement actions` are available too.
+Naturally, the :ref:`moving-around:Mouse movement actions` are available, too.

 .. raw:: html